aspose-words/Aspose.Words-API-References/english/net/aspose.words.reporting/jsondatasource/jsondatasource/_index.md

 ---
 title: JsonDataSource.JsonDataSource
 second_title: Aspose.Words for .NET API Reference
 description: JsonDataSource constructor.
-Creates a new data source with data from a JSON file using default options for parsing JSON data in C#
+Creates a new data source with data from a JSON file using default options for parsing JSON data in C#.
 type: docs
 weight: 10
 url: /net/aspose.words.reporting/jsondatasource/jsondatasource/